FoinixFinance/Foinix/docs/faq.rst

 [Pool APY]
 This the APY from the auto-compounding rate on the token of the pool you are staking.

-[Bunny APY]
+[Foinix APY]
-This is the APY in BUNNY rewards you will receive based on the 30% Performance Fee collected from your total pool profits.
+This is the APY in FOINIX rewards you will receive based on the 30% Performance Fee collected from your total pool profits.

 [Swap APY]
 This is an estimation of the increase in value of your LP tokens due to the rewards from the swap fees on PancakeSwap.